victoriaajuwon/python-people-api/README.md

 # PEOPLE API

-The people api project was created to simulate real life API.
-This project was created as an Application Under Test for the API testing with python project [here](https://github.com/victoriaajuwon/tau-api-testing-in-python/blob/main/README.md).
+The people API project was created to simulate real-life API.
+This project was created as an Application Under Test for the API testing with Python project [here](https://github.com/victoriaajuwon/tau-api-testing-in-python/blob/main/README.md).

 ## Table of Contents
 - [SetUp](#Setup)